sztyberj/sztyberj/README.md

 </br>I'm studying Computer Science (Data Science) at [Warsaw School of Computer Science](https://wscs.eu/).
 I am from Poland and live in Warsaw.
 </br></br>
-I'm open to your job offer.
-Send me an email: jakub.sztyber.97@gmail.com

 ## 🧰Technologies and Tools